• Home

 Comparison - Capital gains and dividends

-Tax rates on dividends and capital gains from assets held in a taxable investment account are lower than the rates that apply to the chargeable gains on an offshore bond account.
-Therefore, for assets that produce gains or dividends such as company shares, you should consider the tax deferral available from an offshore bond, against the lower rates of tax that apply in the taxable investment account (noting that capital gains also benefit from tax deferral until an asset is sold).
+Therefore, for assets that produce capital gains and/or dividends, such as company shares, you should weigh up the tax deferral available from an offshore bond against the lower rates of tax that apply in the taxable investment account.

-If you are likely to be a basic rate taxpayer in the future, the offshore bond could remain attractive for holding company shares.
-However, if you are likely to be higher or additional rate taxpayer and cannot assign the offshore bond to a basic-rate tax paying spouse (or other family member) then, in this example, it takes over 30 years for the offshore bond to be a more efficient account when holding company shares.
+If you are likely to be a basic rate taxpayer in future, the offshore bond may be attractive for holding company shares.
+However, if you are likely to always be a higher or additional rate taxpayer, then, in this example, it takes nearly 30 years for the offshore bond to be a more tax-efficient account.

 Taxation summary